alem-platform/sprint-js/story03/slice-array/README.md

 # Slice Array

-Write a function called `sliceArray` that performs the following:
+Write a function called `sliceArray` that divide the original array into sub-arrays, each having a length equal to the provided size.
+If the array cannot be split evenly, the last sub-array should contain the remaining elements.

+### Instructions:

+- The function should always return an array of arrays.
+- Each sub-array should have the specified length (except the last, which may have fewer elements if the original array doesn't divide evenly).
-### Parameters:
+- Parameters:
   1. array: An array of any values (strings, numbers, objects, etc.).
   2. size: An integer that specifies the number of elements each sub-array should contain.

-### Functionality:

-Divide the original array into sub-arrays, each having a length equal to the provided size.
-If the array cannot be split evenly, the last sub-array should contain the remaining elements.

-### Instructions:

-The function should always return an array of arrays.
-Each sub-array should have the specified length (except the last, which may have fewer elements if the original array doesn't divide evenly).

 ### Example: